mui/material-ui/docs/pages/careers/staff-ui-engineer-base-ui.md

 - **Type of work**: Full-time (contractor or employee [depending on circumstances](https://mui-org.notion.site/Hiring-FAQ-64763b756ae44c37b47b081f98915501#494af1f358794028beb4b7697b5d3102)).
 - **Level**: [IC5 or above](https://mui-org.notion.site/Levelling-at-MUI-5c30f9bfe65149d697f346447cef9db1).

-## About MUI
+## The company

-MUI began in 2014 with Material UI, the most successful React implementation of Google's Material Design.
-Today, Material UI stands as one of the most popular open-source libraries on GitHub.
+MUI's story began in 2014 with Material UI, the most successful React implementation of Google's Material Design.

-Today, we maintain an ever-expanding suite of component libraries, developer tools, and design tools:

-- Material UI is our styled UI component library built on Google’s Material Design System.
+Today, Material UI stands as one of the most popular open-source libraries on GitHub and has paved the way for the fully-fledged startup known as MUI (founded in 2019), which now boasts an ever-expanding ecosystem of React UI products.
+We're a company of 31+ people as of late 2023, and we're growing.

+## The products

+MUI is best known for our flagship product, Material UI—but this is just one of three core component libraries we maintain.
-- Joy UI is a sister library to Material UI that implements our own in-house Joy Design system.
+Base UI is our headless component library, and Joy UI is a sister library to Material UI that implements our own in-house Joy Design system.
-- Base UI is our headless/unstyled UI component library.
-- MUI Connect is a Figma —> Code tool.
+We also host Design Kits and pre-built Templates.

-- MUI X offers advanced components like the Data Grid, Date and Time Pickers, and Charts, for more complex user interactions and data visualization needs.
+Beyond the core libraries, MUI X offers advanced components like the Data Grid, Date and Time Pickers, and Charts, for more complex user interactions and data visualization needs.
-- Toolpad is a low-code admin builder that helps companies build internal tools locally.
-- We also house a host of design kits and pre-built templates in our Store.

-We're a company of 32+ people, and we're growing.
-Overall, both our open-source community and our premium products are growing fast (x2 YoY).
-We need talented people to keep that going!
+We're also making ambitious moves to incorporate our full suite of components into Toolpad, a low-code admin builder tool for assembling full-stack apps faster than ever.

+Learn more about MUI's products in this blog post: [An introduction to the MUI ecosystem](https://mui.com/blog/mui-product-comparison/).

-## Our culture
+## The culture

 MUI is a fully remote company with a team that spans the globe.
 The majority of our work is asynchronous, and we rely on written communication to collaborate.
 We're radically transparent: nearly all of our work happens in public.
 Each contributor has the freedom to decide how and when they work, and that work is primarily self-directed: it's your responsibility to define and complete your own tasks in a timely manner.

-For additional details about the culture, you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://www.notion.so/Handbook-f086d47e10794d5e839aef9dc67f324b?pvs=21).
+For additional details about the culture, you can check our [careers](https://mui.com/careers/) and [about](https://mui.com/about/) pages and also our [public Handbook](https://mui-org.notion.site/Handbook-f086d47e10794d5e839aef9dc67f324b).

+## Why we're hiring

+The Base UI team is just starting to take shape now, and we have big goals for the next few years.
+We need experienced people to work alongside excellent UI engineers and designers, in an IC capacity, to research, spec, build, document, and ship high-quality, unstyled UI components with a focus on a11y.

+Overall, both our open-source community and our premium products are growing fast (x2 YoY).
+We need talented people to keep that going!

+### Why this is interesting

+Our products empower React developers to build awesome applications faster – we see millions of developers on MUI's docs every year, one million a month.
+We're planning to invest heavily in Base UI this year and into the future.
+Our goal is to make Base UI one the best unstyled UI libs available, and in the process, help millions of developers build more accessible products.

 ## The role

-The Base UI team is just starting to take shape now.
-You will work alongside excellent UI engineers and designers, in an IC capacity, to research, spec, build, document, and ship high-quality, unstyled UI components with a focus on a11y.

-## What you will do
+### What you'll do on a day-to-day basis

+Depending on the day, you'll:

 - Build UI components with React and TypeScript.
 - Perform code reviews and help to maintain a high-bar for code quality.